-A Paramedic must be a confident leader who can accept the challenge and high degree of responsibility entailed in the position.
-This requires excellent judgment and the ability to rapidly process information, prioritize decisions and act quickly in the best interest of the patient;, must be self-disciplined, able to develop patient rapport, interview hostile patients, maintain safe distance, and recognize and use communication unique to diverse multicultural groups and ages within those groups.
-Must be able to function independently at optimum levels in a non-structured environment that is constantly changing.
-They must be lifelong learners; have knowledge with deep understanding; be complex thinkers; creative persons; active investigators; effective communicators; reflective and self-directed practitioners with the ability to meet the physical, intellectual, psychomotor and affective requirements demanded by this position. https://one.nhtsa.gov/people/injury/ems/EMT-P/disk 1%5B1%5D/Intro-C.pdf
+An EMS clinician must be a confident leader who can accept the challenges and high degree of responsibility entailed within their scope of practice.
+They must provide consistent, compassionate and evidence-guided EMS care for everyone and be prepared for any situation: big or small, planned or unplanned, day-to-day or major events (EMS Agenda 2050).
+This requires excellent knowledge, skills, attitudes, judgment and the ability to rapidly process information, prioritize decisions and act quickly in the best interest of a patient and their team members.

+They must be self-disciplined, able to develop rapport, safely and effectively interview patients and bystanders unless impossible to do so based on altered mental status, and use communication aids, tools, or strategies unique to diverse multicultural groups, ages within those groups, as well as persons with a variety of disabilities under the Americans with Disabilities Act (ADA).
+EMS personnel must be able to function independently at optimum levels in a non-structured environment that is constantly changing.
+They must be lifelong learners; have knowledge with deep understanding for their role; be complex thinkers; creative persons; active investigators; effective communicators; and reflective and self-directed practitioners with the ability to meet the physical, intellectual, psychomotor and affective requirements demanded by their level of licensure/certification. https://one.nhtsa.gov/people/injury/ems/EMT-P/disk_1%5B1%5D/Intro-C.pdf